Thanapon23/Data_PortfolioProject/SuperstoreSales/README.md

 # Conclusion

+# Setiing up the question.
+Which marketing strategies are most effective for increasing sales?

 The result from Analysing the data can provide the following business recommendations:

 ## Following the dashboard mostly sales were in Q4 or the last 4 months of the year.